07 Jul How to start a Photography business in Nigeria: The Legal Issues

 As mentioned in the previous step there should be a contract for service.
 This contract is the standard contract which the photographer will share with all intending clients, and it sets out the extent of the rights and duties of both the photographer and the client.
 It will deal with things like fees, intellectual property, schedule of work, timings for completion etc. This is the most important tool that a photographer should have (second only to a camera).

-If you are ready to start your photography business in Nigeria, and would like assistance in registering your business, protecting your trademark, and drafting a watertight terms of business, then you should complete the form below and get in touch.
-We will be able to put you in touch with lawyers in our network who will be assist you for a very reasonable fee.
+If you are ready to start your photography business in Nigeria, and would like assistance in registering your business, protecting your trademark, and drafting a watertight terms of business, then you should speak to a lawyer.